Free Catholic Church in Germany

 The Free Catholic Church in Germany (Freikatholische Kirche in Deutschland) is a Christian religious community in Germany which was legally registered in 1987.

 Johannes Peter Meyer-Mendez brought the Brazilian Catholic Apostolic Church (ICAB) to Germany in 1949.
 It was registered as the Free Catholic Church ("Freikatholische Kirche").

 After Meyer-Mendez died, Georg Fröbrich became the leader, then Hilarios Karl-Heinz Ungerer became the leader and moved from Cologne to Munich.

-In 1972, Ungerer opened a storefront church in Munich.
+In 1972, Ungerer opened a storefront church in Munich; over the next 25 years he endeavoured to integrate marginal groups into the church.